v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 2. Select the **Successor Activity** of **RemoteTransfer**.

-3. For Cycle time ration, type 1.
+3. For Cycle time ration, enter or select 1.

 4. Select the **OK** button.